Year-End State and Local Tax Planning

 Telecommuting

-• Income and Sales Tax Nexus
+• Income and Sales

-• Income Tax Apportionment
+• Tax Nexus Income Tax Apportionment

 • State Payroll Withholding

 Payroll withholding also presents challenges.
 Most states source employee wages to the state where the employee performs the services; however, with “Convenience of the Employer” rules, such as those in New York, there is added complexity.
 These rules, some of which preceded the pandemic, essentially require non-resident wages to be sourced to the state’s office where the employee is assigned, even if the employee works remotely in another state.
+The New York Division of Tax Appeals recently upheld the state’s implementation of the convenience of the employer rule but there will likely be more litigation to come on this issue.

 This could result in double withholding requirements for the employer.
 Some of the key issues impacting payroll withholding decisions include: